 - What other social media platforms can cause addiction?

-Facebook addiction refers to the compulsive need to use this platform even when it harms a person’s physical, mental, and social health and wellbeing.
-The main symptoms of Facebook addiction are the constant use of the platform, using Facebook as an escape from problems, and returning to Facebook to boost mood and self-esteem.
-A person with Facebook addiction neglects their responsibilities and real life in favor of Facebook presence.
+Facebook addiction refers to the compulsive use of the social media platform, Facebook, which negatively affects an individual’s physical, mental, and social health and well-being.
+Facebook addiction is characterized by symptoms including excessive use of the platform; using it as a means to cope with real-life problems, and returning to the platform to boost mood and self-esteem.
+A person with Facebook addiction often neglects their responsibilities and problems in favor of social media presence.

-Like in other addictions, the causes of Facebook addiction are biological, social, and psychological.
-Having mental health problems such as anxiety and depression can significantly contribute to Facebook addiction.
-Lack of cohesiveness at home can do the same.
+The causes of Facebook addiction can be biological, social, and psychological.
+Underlying mental health problems such as anxiety and depression can significantly contribute to the development of Facebook addiction.
+Additionally, the lack of cohesiveness at home can be a contributing factor.

 What is Facebook addiction?

-Facebook addiction is a type of behavioral addiction indicated by compulsive use of Facebook regardless of the consequences it causes.
-While not formally recognized as an addiction, this is a serious problem due to the widespread use of this social media platform.
+Facebook addiction is a type of behavioral addiction associated with the compulsive use of Facebook regardless of the consequences it causes.
+While not formally recognized as an addiction, this is a serious problem due to the widespread use of the social media platform.
 A person with Facebook addiction spends most of their time on this platform and tends to use it as an escape mechanism from problems in real life.

 What are the causes of Facebook addiction?

-Causes of Facebook addiction belong to three categories, such as:
+The causes of Facebook addiction belong to three categories listed below.

-- Biological causes: Facebook use may influence the brain’s reward system and induce pleasurable emotions that users want to emulate.
-Since the receptors in the brain become less sensitive due to repeated exposure, a person needs to use Facebook more often just to experience the same effects.
-This leads to dependence and addiction
+- Biological causes: excessive Facebook use may influence the brain’s reward system and induce pleasurable emotions that users want to emulate.
+Excitatory synapses in specific brain regions are activated when social media users receive positive feedback.
+Particularly, dopamine receptors, one of the neurotransmitters responsible for the reward pathways of the brain, are activated leaving the user feeling good while stimulating the body’s reward system.
+Dr. Anna Lembke, a psychiatry professor and Chief of the Addiction Medicine Dual Diagnosis Clinic at Stanford University, further explains that due to repeated exposure and short-term dopamine-induced feedback mechanisms, a person finds it necessary to use Facebook more often just to experience the same effects.
+This leads to dependence and eventually, addiction.

-- Social or environmental causes: according to a study from the International Journal of Environmental Research and Public Health, lack of family cohesiveness can contribute to the development of internet addictions.
-Facebook addiction is one of them.
-That means a lack of structure in the family can pave the way to problematic use of Facebook.
-Also, addiction to this platform can occur in persons with a history of addictive behaviors, or when a person spends a lot of time with other people with problematic Facebook use
+- Social or environmental causes: lack of family cohesiveness can contribute to the development of internet addiction, including Facebook addiction.
+According to a 2019 article by Sulki Chung et al., published in the International Journal of Environmental Research and Public Health, a lack of structure in the family can pave the way to problematic Facebook use.
+Also, addiction to this platform can occur in persons with a history of addictive behaviors, or when a person spends a lot of time with other people exhibiting problematic Facebook use.